lord63/wonderful_bing/README.md

 ## Usage

+* Manually

-* You need to set a directory to save the downloaded pictures, end with '/'.
+You need to set a directory to save the download pictures, end with '/'.

     $ wonderful_bing -d /path/to/save/pictures/

+* Automatically(recommand)

+1. Add it to `startup application`(in my Linux Mint16), then every time you boot up your pc, this script will automatically run for you.

+2. Use cron.
+Let me give you an example:

+> 0 8 * * * env DISPLAY=:0 /usr/local/bin/wonderful_bing -d /path/to/save/

+*we need `env DISPLAY=:0`, otherwise the notify can't display at all, and remember the `/` at the end.*

 ## Snapshots